NonWonderDog/.vim/README.md

 Vim Configuration Files
 =======================
+My Vim dotfiles.

+Includes:
-My Vim dotfiles, including Windows and Linux cross-compatibility and transparent CJK input support.
+- Windows and Linux compatibility
+- UTF-8 and CJK input support
+- Custom color scheme based on "Wombat"
+- Custom syntax files for VHDL 2008 and IEC Structured Text

 For ease of compatibility between Windows and Linux, this was designed to live in `~/.vim` on both platforms.
 It will not function correctly if installed to